Larkwrighter/larkwrighter.github.io/_posts/2019-01-01-the-subject.md

 layout: post
 title:  The Subject
 subtitle: Taking classic escape room gameplay, compressing it down to an uncomfortably small scale and mixing in a mind-bending narrative, The Subject is a truly unique experience for two or more players.
-description: The game is designed for multiple players; one player enters a small, cramped box, and is locked inside.
+description: One player enters a small, cramped box, and is locked inside.
 The other player(s) must solve a series of puzzles to free their teammate.
 The twist?
 The information they need to solve the puzzles is on the inside of the box.
 date:   2018-01-01
 image: '/assets/img/thumbnails/subject-thumbnail.png'
 category: game